nv-ucsb-courses/dip_intro/README.md

 * Rafael C. Gonzalez and Richard E. Woods. *Digital Image Processing (4th Edition)*.
 Pearson, 2018.

 ## Course Schedule
 The following is the approximate schedule for the topics of this course.
-THe chapters (CH) in the Reading column refer to the textbook above.
+The chapters (CH) in the Reading column refer to the textbook above.
 Exact order of topics are subject to change:

 | Week | Date  | Topics                                                    | Reading       |
 |------|-------|-----------------------------------------------------------|---------------|